 First off, saving money means you aren’t spending it.
 And it is possible to be too frugal.
 Are you doing things like skipping dentist appointments not because you can’t afford them but because you want to save money?
 That is too frugal.
 Sure, you save now, but if you end up needing a root canal, that’s going to cost you much more.
 Preventative care is worth it.

 You can also miss out on experiences because you’re saving money.
 Friends all going to a concert you want to go to, but you decide you need to save money?
 That can be a definite bummer.
 And if you’re always saving, you’re probably never traveling, and I think everyone should take the opportunity to travel, either within your own country or internationally.
-Even if it’s just a weekend at a Bed and Breakfast a town over.
+Even if it’s just a weekend at a bed and breakfast a town over.
 Take the time to take a break.
-Being stuck saving home is one of the disadvantages of saving money.
+There are all sorts of different types of travel options, so find one that works for you.
+Being stuck at home when you would rather be out is one of the disadvantages of saving money.

 You definitely don’t want to find in your 90’s that you’re that weird old guy who never leaves his house, who looks like he has no money, who never travels, who never buys anything nice and lives like a pauper, but when he dies, it turns out he’s got millions in the bank.
 There’s got to be some sort of balance.